 What We Do In the Garden

+As of June 8th, 2017, our veggies and plant starts have become Certified Organic by Bay State Certifiers.
+What does that mean?
 In the vegetable garden, we begin all of our crops from seed or seed stock or sets, with the exception of sweet potatoes, certain tomato varieties, and strawberries.
 We control weeds by ocultation, hoeing, mulching, and hand weeding.
 We discourage pests by encouraging beneficial predatory insects, using row covers as a physical barrier, timing successions, and when necessary, squishing bugs!
 We cover crop our fields in between plantings to build soil organic matter and protect topsoil from erosion.
 We amend our soil with crushed rock powders, hydrolyzed fish (think Squanto and the first Thanksgiving), soil probiotics, and compost from healthy, unconfined animals (usually our own).
-We irrigate with water from our pond and wash our vegetables with our well water, which has tested negative for any pathogens.
-We never use GM seeds, and many of our seed varieties are certified organic.
+We irrigate with water from our pond or well and wash our vegetables with our well water, which has tested negative for any pathogens.
+We never use GM seeds, and most of our seed varieties are certified organic.
 We do much of our winter growing in unheated high tunnels, which allow us to provide fresh green produce locally even when the temperatures outside are below freezing.
+On rare occasions, we spray organically approved pesticides, for example a soil bacteria called baccilus thurengiensis, Neem oil, or soap.
+We don’t want toxic things on our food, or our bodies!

+We have chosen not to certify our animal flocks and herds, due to the much higher cost and difficulty of sourcing fresh, certified organic feed.
+That said, we sincerely believe that our production practices (read on!) produce a healthier, more delicious animal than many certified organic supermarket meats.
+Here’s what we do.
 We manage our livestock with three primary goals in mind: happy animals, healthy land, and healthful food.
 Continual rotation onto fresh, green pasture helps us work toward all three.
 The animals are happy because they have new things to explore.
 The land is healthy because the combination of intense grazing and long rest stimulate the soil biota.
 The food (meat and eggs) are healthful because the animals’ diets include live clovers, grasses, and bugs.
-We give our pigs and poultry free access to grain-based feed, since they cannot live on grass alone.
+We give our pigs and poultry free access to a fresh, non-GMO grain-based feed, since they cannot live on grass alone.
 However, we try to maximize their consumption of our own perennial vegetation.
 Also, we never use any antibiotics, growth hormones, or parasiticides (a.k.a. “de-wormers”).
 Sunlight and decomposition (rest) take care of parasites before they cause problems.

 Our chicks arrive through the mail 1-2 days after hatching.
 We raise them in a secure brooder on carbonaceous bedding until they grow their adult feathers and can withstand the temperature fluctuations of the outdoors.
-After about three weeks in the brooder, the broilers go out onto pasture, where they will spend the remainder of their lives in portable, floorless shelters.
-The shelters allow them to graze on pasture while protecting them from sun, rain, and predation.
-We move our shelters to a fresh piece of pasture every day at dawn, when the birds are most active.
+After about three weeks in the brooder, the broilers go out onto pasture, where they will spend the remainder of their lives in one of our two “range coops”–large, mobile greenhouses.
+We move our range coops to a fresh piece of pasture every day at dawn, when the birds are most active.
 They chow down on plants, bugs, and any worms they can scratch up.
 Our turkeys spend the first halves of their lives alongside our chickens.
 After that, their size and their aggressive grazing dictate that we move them out of the shelters and into paddocks enclosed by electrified poultry netting, which move move once every two days.

 We primarily source our feeder pigs from Ernst Farm.
 The breeding and management practices of these farms mean that their pigs are better suited to pasture than conventional pigs would be.
 After “fence-training” the pigs in the barn, we move them onto shaded pasture.
 We move their paddock every four to seven days so that their natural rooting behavior encourages desirable plant growth, rather than leaving the area stripped barren.